Lifelong reinforcement learning for health-aware fast charging of lithium-ion batteries: Introduction

-The rest of this paper is organized as follows.
-The SPMe model with integrated degradation mechanisms is described in Section~\ref{sec:model}.
-The health-aware fast charging problem and the proposed TD3 based charging approach are formulated in Section~\ref{sec:problem_RL}, followed by the effectiveness analysis and comparative studies in Section~\ref{sec:results}.
-Section~\ref{sec:conclusion} concludes this work.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:problem_RL} defines the health-aware fast charging problem.
+Section~\ref{sec:RL_method} presents the TD3-based reinforcement learning approach.
+Section~\ref{sec:results} reports modeling details, experimental setup, and charging results, including analysis of aging effects and lithium plating.
+Finally, Section~\ref{sec:conclusion} concludes the paper.